-The Master of Science in Nursing (MSN) program is designed for registered nurses who want to broaden their theoretical and practical knowledge base in preparation for a leadership role or doctoral study.
-As a learner at the master’s level, you will develop, test and evaluate ideas relevant to nursing practice.
+The Master of Science in Nursing (MSN) program is designed for baccalaureate-prepared registered nurses who want to broaden their theoretical and practical knowledge base in preparation for a leadership role or doctoral study.
+As a learner at the master’s level you will develop, test, and evaluate ideas relevant to nursing practice.

 In addition to the core studies, the learner will choose specialized course work and practicum experiences in one of the following areas:

 The MSN program is a 36-credit hour, accelerated program presented in an online format.
 Designed for the adult learner, class work is completed entirely online.
 A total of 240 practicum hours are required.
 An entering class stays together throughout the 22-month program.